securesign/rhtas-console-ui/README.md

 - `console-backend-deploy.yaml`: Deployment configuration for the console backend.
 - `console-backend-service.yaml`: Service definition for the backend.
-- `console-db-deploy.yaml`: Deployment configuration for the console database.
+- `console-db-statefulset.yaml`: StatefulSet configuration for the console database.
-- `console-db-pvc.yaml`: Persistent Volume Claim for the database.
 - `console-db-secret.yaml`: Secrets for database credentials.
 - `console-db-service.yaml`: Service definition for the database.
 - `console-serviceaccounts.yaml`: Service accounts for the console components.